Nickie Aiken was first elected to Parliament in December 2019.

 Nickie was elected to Westminster City Council representing Warwick Ward, Pimlico in 2006.

 She has held various positions on Westminster City Council including the Cabinet Member for Children’s Services and Public Protection & Licensing.
-While she was responsible for Children’s Services, Westminster City Council’s Children’s Services made history becoming the first in the country to be awarding an “Outstanding” rating by Ofsted.
+While she was responsible for Children’s Services, Westminster City Council’s Children’s Services made history becoming the first in the country to be awarded an “Outstanding” rating by Ofsted.

 Under Nickie’s leadership, Westminster began the largest council home building programme for a generation, providing over 2,000 new affordable and social rented homes.
 Alongside this Nickie introduced reforms to the planning system, making it more open and transparent, focused on giving local people a greater and earlier voice in the planning process.
 Nickie also launched the #DontBeIdle campaign, looking to improve air quality by encouraging idling vehicles to turn off their engines.

-Under her leadership, the Council pioneered a Voluntary Contribution Initiative, allowing the wealthiest residents of Westminster to choose to donate to a ring-fenced community fund focused improving young people’s life chances, tackling loneliness among the elderly and helping the homeless.
+Under her leadership, the Council pioneered a Voluntary Contribution Initiative, allowing the wealthiest residents of Westminster to choose to donate to a ring-fenced community fund focused on improving young people’s life chances, tackling loneliness among the elderly and helping the homeless.

 As Leader of Westminster City Council, Nickie also sat on the Executive Board of London Councils.
 On the board Nickie was London’s Education and Children’s Services Lead and Shadow Lead for Policing, focusing on the safeguarding implications around county lines drug gangs.
 Nickie stood down as Leader of the Council after the 2019 General Election.